b3rkin/object-sensor-sender/README.md

 ## Setup
 This program specifically requires the Arduino Nano RP2040 board.
 To run this program the code can directly be compiled and uploaded to the board via the Arduino IDE, given that the required Arduino libraries stated in the dependencies section are installed.
 1. Download the complete code to desired location on your computer.
-2. Open the "object_sensor_sender.ino" file with the Arduino IDE (v1 or v2).
+2. Open the "object-sensor-sender.ino" file with the Arduino IDE (v1 or v2).
 3. Connect the Arduino Nano RP2040 Connect to your machine via USB.
 4. Be sure to have installed required Arduino libraries (WiFiNINA).
 5. Select the correct board and port that is connected in the Arduino IDE.